m-kupiec/compendium-typescript/README.md

 > }
 > ```
 >
-> **Assertionn Functions**: A function describing CFA changes affecting the current scope, because it throws instead of returning `false`.
+> **Assertion Functions**: A function describing CFA changes affecting the current scope, because it throws instead of returning `false`.
 >
 > ```ts
 > function assertResponse(obj: any): asserts obj is SuccessResponse {